Security-Onion-Solutions/securityonion-docs/syslog.rst

 If you want to send syslog from other devices, you should check to see if the device has an existing :ref:`elastic-agent` integration.
 If so, using the :ref:`elastic-agent` integration should provide some parsing by default.

 If your device does not have an existing :ref:`elastic-agent` integration, you can still collect standard syslog.
-Start by going to :ref:`administration` --> Configuration --> firewall.
+Start by going to :ref:`administration` --> Configuration --> firewall --> hostgroups.

 .. image:: images/config-item-firewall.png
   :target: _images/config-item-firewall.png